faznaimov/simpsons-classification/README.md

 ### HTML/CSS/JS

-The HTML page is comprised of two buttons
-JavaScript will save the file and transport to the server for prediction.
+The HTML page is comprised of two buttons.
+JavaScript will save the file and transport it to the server for prediction.

 ```javascript
     $('#btn-predict').click(function () {